 Sodium (salt), which of course is widely used in our diets, laundry detergents and water softeners, makes up a large percent of the waste water running from your house into your septic system and into the soil.

-After time, sodium (salt) builds up in the soil around your drain and leach field and creating a layer of concrete hard dirt around your drainage pipes.
+After time, sodium (salt) builds up in the soil around your drain and leach field and creates a layer of concrete hard dirt around your drainage pipes.

 “When The Water Cannot Escape, Septic Systems Cannot Operate!”

 So before we go checkout how to easily breakup that hardpan soil in the next step of our tour: How Septic Drainer Works, let’s quickly walk through the common stages of septic system failure.